kvertacnik/Practical_Bioinformatics_Workshop/7_pop_gen_analyses.md

 add.scatter.eig(pca1$eig[1:20], 3,1,2)
 ```

-You can see that many of these populations are grouping together, so let's explore that regional information in the other info file.
+You can see that many of these populations are grouping together, so let's explore that regional information.
 Let's set the strata to region_name and replot the PCA with the updated population strata.
 ```
 # Add the region columns to @strata (we could have done this earlier when we loaded the strata data)
 strata(swallowtail_data) <- swallowtail_strata[,4:5]